 When it comes to investing, making more money and building wealth, consistency and repetition are a critical component of success.
 Specifically, because over the long haul the right investments will weather the ups and downs of the market and produce positive results.
 Talk with any financial advisor, brokerage firm or someone who has been investing a long time i.e. Warren Buffet and they will tell you this is true.

 “Set it and Forget it” focuses on payroll deduction or direct deposit as a method of making your investment contributions.
-It’s less about how much you can contribute to an investment and more about contributing something, anything so you can establish a consistent and repetitious pattern.
-The consistency and repetition take advantage of two of the most important aspects of investing – compounding and time.
+It’s less about how much you can contribute to an investment and more about contributing something – anything.
+So you can establish a consistent and repetitious pattern.
+Consistency and repetition take advantage of two of the most important aspects of investing – compounding and time.
 The longer you have to invest and the more times your rate of return is compounded the more money you make.

 - How Much Money Do You Need To Start Investing

-- Contribute to a Traditional or Roth IRA through your local bank or a brokerage firm via direct deposit, investing in select mutual funds.
+- Fund a Traditional or Roth IRA through your local bank or a brokerage firm via direct deposit, investing in select ETFs or mutual funds.

-- Contribute to a brokerage account where a specified amount is withdrawn from your savings account every month, investing in a high yield dividend stock or target date mutual fund.
+- Secure a brokerage account with a company that provides automated investing, like Wealthsimple.
+Where money is withdrawn from your savings account every month.
+Investing in a high yield dividend stock, ETF or target date mutual fund.
+Not familiar with automated investing?
+Watch my video on robo-advisors and automated investing.

 - How to Research a Mutual Fund (video)